Dec 29, 2016

 A lot of new in the past week.
 Conditions are excellent but we everyone needs to stay careful.

-Chatter Creek is located in the backcountry.
-It is accessible via a forest service road known as the Bush River FSR or ‘B’ Road.
-If you are planning a day trip, click on the map and please be aware that the ‘B’ Road is:
+Chatter Creek is true Backcountry Sledding.
+Our lodge is located in the remote backcountry, outside Golden, British Columbia.
+The lodge is accessible via the Bush River FSR or ‘B’ Road.
+If you are planning a day trip please be aware that the road is:

 Heavy snowfalls can quickly make the road impassable, and it can take several days to re-open it after a storm.

-At kilometre 50 there is a rock-cut which is prone to avalanches.
-Check the weather carefully before proceeding past this point with your vehicle and time your journey past this section to minimise your risk.
+At kilometer 50 there is a rock-cut that is prone to avalanches.
+Check the weather carefully before proceeding past this point with your vehicle and time your journey past this section to minimize your risk.